 - Fresh squeezed orange juice will make a better tasting cocktail.
 The average orange yields up to 3 ounces of juice, so you'll have plenty for a few drinks.

 - Make sure that your vermouth and Dubonnet are both fresh.
 Fortified wines do not have the long shelf life of distilled spirits, so should only be kept for 3 months after opening.
 It's also best to store them in the refrigerator.

 - Be sure to pour this drink into a chilled cocktail glass.
 If you forget to place it in the freezer in advance, simply put a few ice cubes in the glass while you're mixing the drink and dump them before straining.

 - Although the recipe didn't specify, a burnt orange peel is a nice garnish here.

 - Adding a dash or two of orange bitters can help the drink out as well.

 - For another orange-kissed Manhattan cocktail, try the Grand Manhattan recipe.
-This modern cocktail pairs bourbon and sweet vermouth with Grand Marnier and orange juice and it may be more to your liking.
+This modern cocktail pairs bourbon and sweet vermouth with orange liqueur and orange juice and it may be more to your liking.

 Even a quick glance at the ingredient list would indicate that this is not going to be a mild drink.
 With three types of alcohol, it weighs in around 21 percent ABV (42 proof), which is typical of classic drinks of this style.